SwinAkathon/kotlin-workshop/ReadMe.md

 @Composable
 fun App() {

-  val navController = rememberNavController() val drawerState = rememberDrawerState(initialValue = DrawerValue.Closed)
+  // controls the navigation among composables val navController = rememberNavController()

+  // drawer menu state (initialised to 'Closed') and is to be updated between Closed and Opened when user clicks on it val drawerState = rememberDrawerState(initialValue = DrawerValue.Closed)

-  ModalNavigationDrawer(
+  // a modal-typed drawer menu, which appears on top of other components ModalNavigationDrawer(
     drawerState = drawerState,
     drawerContent = { DrawerMenu(navController, drawerState) },